iop-apl-uw/ad2cp_python/ReadMe.md

 | `.extensions` in the `--group_etc` directory | To eanble for a particular groups of gliders           |

 The extension will ignore any netcdf file not including AD2CP data, so installing globally is recommended.

+To optionally generate a whole mission netcdf file that contains same data output as the stand-alone processing, add the extension:

+    adcp/BaseADCPMission.py

+to the `[mission]` section of any of the `.extension` files listed above.
+Note: the generation of this netcdf file is a prerequisite for generating whole mission section plots (coming soon).

 To add the plotting routines to the basestation3 processing stream, first create the directory: